nradakovic/bpl/README.md

 ![](https://github.com/nradakovic/logger/workflows/static_code_validation_tests/badge.svg)

 ## Introduction
-STLogger is a logger class that extends native logger module.
-The main idea of this logger is to be untilzed in large scale projects here different logging level is easy configurable by config files.
+STLogging is a logger module that extends native logging module.
+The main idea of this module is to be used in large scale projects here different logging level is easy configurable by config files.
 Features which STLogger introduce compared to native logger are:
 1. Option to colorize level name in the message for different platform